cabal-club/cable-core.js/INDEXES.md

 This section outlines the index queries and operations needed to answer the different cable requests.

-#### Answer a request by hash (`msg_type = 2`)
+#### Answer a post request(`msg_type = 2`)
-A request by hash wants the data identified by a list of hashes.
+A post request wants the data identified by a list of hashes.

 Query:

     <hash> -> <blob>

-Use the returned binary payloads, i.e. cablegrams, to fashion the data response.
+Use the returned binary payloads, i.e. cablegrams, to fashion the post response.
 Construct a list and fill it with the payloads that were found when querying the view.

 #### Answer a channel time range request (`msg_type = 4`)